 The aforementioned challenges imply an urgent need for the development of lightweight and multifunctional structures, for modern industrial transport applications.
 The N2N Training Network aims at developing a high-fidelity and efficient Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.

 Developing multiscale models for obtaining a comprehensive description of random poroelastic materials coupled to a composite structural segment.

 Understanding the interaction of acoustic waves with such complex materials.

-Developing reliable tools for providing accurate optimal designs for multifunctional composite structures that combine lightweight properties with exceptional acoustic and vibration isolation.
+Developing reliable tools for providing near-optimal designs for multifunctional composite structures that combine lightweight properties with exceptional acoustic and vibration isolation.

-A training programme aiming at developing both the research as well as the transferable skills of the Fellows has been designed.
+A training programme aimed at developing both the research as well as the transferable skills of the Fellows.

-All fellows will have the opportunity to work in a multidisciplinary (industrial and academic) research environment.
+Opportunity to work in a multidisciplinary, multisectoral (industrial and academic) research environment.